1948 United States presidential election: Democratic Party nomination

 Truman was aware of his unpopularity.
-In July 1947, he privately offered to be Eisenhower's running mate on the Democratic ticket if MacArthur won the Republican nomination, an offer that Eisenhower declined.
-Truman's offer to Eisenhower did not become public knowledge during the campaign.
-As a result of Truman's low standing in the polls, several Democratic party bosses began working to "dump" Truman and nominate a more popular candidate.
+In July 1947, he privately offered to be Eisenhower's running mate on the Democratic ticket if MacArthur won the Republican nomination, an offer Eisenhower declined.
+This offer did not become public knowledge during the campaign.
+As a result of Truman's low standing in the polls, several Democratic party bosses began working to "dump" him and nominate a more popular candidate.
 Among the leaders of this movement were Jacob Arvey, the head of the powerful Cook County (Chicago) Democratic organization; Frank Hague, the boss of New Jersey; James Roosevelt, the eldest son of former President Franklin D. Roosevelt; and liberal Senator Claude Pepper from Florida.
-The rebels hoped to draft Eisenhower as the Democratic presidential candidate.
-On July 10, Eisenhower officially refused to be a candidate.
-There was then an attempt to put forward Supreme Court Justice William O. Douglas, but Douglas also declared that he would not be a presidential candidate.
-Finally, Senator Pepper declared his intention to challenge Truman for the presidential nomination.
+The rebels hoped to draft Eisenhower as the Democratic nominee.
+On July 10, Eisenhower officially refused to run.
+There was then an attempt to put forward Supreme Court Justice William O. Douglas, but Douglas also refused.
+Finally, Pepper declared his intention to challenge Truman for the nomination.
 His candidacy collapsed when the liberal Americans for Democratic Action and the Congress of Industrial Organizations withheld their support, partly due to concerns over Pepper's attacks on Truman's foreign policy decisions regarding the Soviet Union.
 As a result of the refusal by most of the dump-Truman delegates to support him, Pepper withdrew his candidacy for the nomination on July 16.
 Lacking a candidate acceptable to all sides, the leaders of the dump-Truman movement reluctantly agreed to support Truman for the nomination.

 Democratic Convention

 At the Democratic Convention, Truman initially proposed a civil rights plank to the party platform that moderated the strong vocal support for civil rights that he had expressed at the NAACP convention in 1947, and to Congress in February 1948.
 This proposal disappointed Northern and Western liberals who wanted more swift and sweeping reforms in civil rights, but it also failed to placate Southern conservatives, and both sides decided to present their own amendments and proposals to Truman's civil rights plank.
 Former Texas Governor Dan Moody proposed a plank that supported the status quo of states' rights; a similar but shorter proposal was made by Cecil Sims of the Tennessee delegation.
 On the liberal side, Wisconsin Representative Andrew Biemiller proposed a strong civil rights plank that was more explicit and direct in its language than Truman's convention proposal.
 Minneapolis Mayor Hubert Humphrey led the support for the Biemiller plank.
-In his speech to the convention, Humphrey memorably stated that "the time has come for the Democratic Party to get out of the shadow of states' rights and walk forthrightly into the bright sunshine of human rights!"
+In his speech to the convention, Humphrey memorably said, "the time has come for the Democratic Party to get out of the shadow of states' rights and walk forthrightly into the bright sunshine of human rights!"